Consultant Resume Example

 Start by picking the right format, focus on layout and design, and make sure recruiters and ATS software can find what matters.
 I’ll walk you through each step next.

-Picking the right resume format sets the tone for your application.
+Picking the right resume format sets the tone for your application, just like a strong cover letter does.
 For most marketing consultants, reverse chronological order works best because recruiters and ATS software both prefer it.

 If you’re a career changer, new to the field, or have a broad skill set, try a hybrid format.
 This lets you highlight key skills up front and still show your work history.